Concurrent Academic Partnership for Secondary Students

 What does it cost to take courses?

-No. State law only allows scholarships to be provided to high school
+No. Federal laws only allow financial aid to be provided to high school graduates.

 How do students find out their current grades in their College courses?